derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide100.md

   ![](images/100/39.1.png)

 - After that happens, switch back to your **Docker Hub** browser tab.
 You'll see that your twitter-feed repository was pushed to successfully (you may need to refresh the page).
+Click on the **twitter-feed** repository name.

   ![](images/100/34.png)